 Home Designer Architectural and Home Designer Pro both have the ability to modify a materials pattern, the offset for the texture image, along with how the material is reported to the materials list if one is created.

-Note: Starting in Home Designer Pro 2022, you can select the Add to Library button located in the Define Material dialog to add the material to the library without closing the dialog.
+Note: In Home Designer Pro, you can select the Add to Library button located in the Define Material dialog to add the material to the library without closing the dialog.
 This allows for multiple variations of a material to be created quickly and effortlessly.

 You are now ready to apply this material to objects in your plan by using either the objects specification dialog or the Material Painter tool.

 If you later move or delete the original file that your material is referencing, you may receive a warning message when you open the file or take a 3D camera view, and the image may no longer be displayed in your plan.